11bus11/book-store1/README.md

 #### Structure

 #### Typography
-I chose to use the font Pacifico for the store name and page titles.
-For everything else I used the font .
+I chose to use the font "Rubik Bubbles" for the store name and main page titles.
+For everything else I used the font "Titillium Web".
 Both of these are from [Google Fonts]().
 The fonts are also san-serif, which is easier to read on a screen than serif fonts.

-the reason I chose these fonts were that they fitted the colour palette.
+The reason I chose these fonts were that they worked well with the colour palette.
+"Rubic Bubbles" is a softer font that also draws attention.
+"Titillium Web" is inconspicous while also telling the user that effort was put into the website.

 ## Features
+### Shop

+### Bag

+### Checkout

+### Admin

 ### Potential Features
+- If I had the time I would expand on the categories and sorting options.
+- I would also want to expand on the admin features.
+For example, make it possible to answer incoming messages in the admin window.

 ## Testing